Qasr El Eyni Street: Namesake

-Qasr El Eyni (Arabic for Palace of El Einy) owes its name to the nearby landmark of the same name, El Einy Pasha's palace, which now hosts one of the oldest medical schools in the Middle East and Africa.
-The street is also known as Tahrir Qasr El Einy Street because of its outlet into Tahrir Square.
+Asr Eleini (Egyptian for Palace of Eleini) owes its name to the nearby landmark of the same name, Eleini's Palace Hospital, which now hosts one of the oldest medical schools in the Middle East and Africa.
+The street has an outlet into Tahrir Square.

 Location and history

-Qasr El Einy Street is located in downtown Cairo, running parallel to the Cairo Metro Line 1, spanning El Sayeda Zeinab, Saad Zaghloul and El Sadat stations along its length.
+Qasr El Einy Street is located in downtown Cairo, running parallel to the Cairo Metro Line 1, spanning El Malek El Saleh, El Sayeda Zeinab, Saad Zaghloul and Sadat stations along its length.
 The street runs NNE from the National Cancer Institute to Tahrir Square, a distance of 2.4 kilometres (1.5 miles).
 Tahrir Square was built in the late 1860s, around the Khairy Pasha Palace, which later hosted the American University in Cairo's campus, built in the 1920s.